 1. Applicants who must cancel their reservations should do so at least 3 weeks in advance so as to accommodate other reservations.

 2. The Library reserves the right to close the Library in inclement weather or unforeseen emergencies.
-The Library will close when Taconic Hills Central School closes due to weather.
 In case of closures initiated by the Library, fees will be refunded.

 Approved by the Board of Trustees November 13, 2018